Manage Bitbucket Cloud services

 What triggers a post-receive service?

 A service runs once Bitbucket Cloud receives data from you and other contributors to your project.
-Because of the decentralised nature of Git and Mercurial, you can commit something locally without notifying Bitbucket.
+Because of the decentralized nature of Git and Mercurial, you can commit something locally without notifying Bitbucket.
 It is not until you push your changesets to Bitbucket, that you actually connect to our servers and upload the commit data.

 A service broker receives the push data only after the Bitbucket server successfully receives it.
 Since a push can contain multiple changesets, a service may receive more than one changeset.
 Some of the services take the number of changsets into consideration.
 For example, the email broker constructs different email messages based on the number of changesets.